They Have No Idea That It Is Good For Them

 Most of the meals I prepare for my family are healthy and due to my own food allergies I have to cook most everything from scratch.
 Like most parents, I also think it is important for children to have a well rounded diet, though they would prefer to subsist on carbohydrates and sugar.

-I have discovered in my many years of parenting that some universal rules about food hold true for children:
+I have discovered that some universal rules about food hold true for children:

 1) They like that which they are already familiar.

 2) They like anything that is in cake or muffin form.

 3) The more you want them to eat something, the less likely they are to want to eat it.

 4) They believe you are secretly trying to poison them, clearly that is the only explanation I can think of for their reaction to new foods.

 I am not entirely truthful to my children about the ingredients in everything I feed them.
 Mostly because children by their very nature are infuriatingly stubborn.
 My kids decided long ago that they do not like pork.
 No matter how many times I try to convince them that the dried up shoe leather I served them that one time was a mistake and not indicative of what pork chops usually taste like, they hold their ground firm.
 They will not eat pork.
 Not pork chops.
 Not pork roast.
 Not pork ribs.
 DO NOT TRY TO CONVINCE THEM OTHERWISE.

 A few weeks ago I bought a pork roast.
 I told them it was lamb.
 Turns out, they all love lamb.